 If delegates are not compliant, we may require an improvement action plan.
 If compliance is not reached within a determined time frame, we continue oversight.
 We may revoke delegated functions if delegates remain non-compliant with our credentialing standards.

-Every month, the delegate must provide to the credentialing entity current demographics for their care providers and/or changes to a status.
-Changes include:
+Every month, the delegate must provide to the credentialing entity current demographics for their health care providers and/or changes to a status.
+Changes include the following:

-When you submit demographic updates, list only those addresses where a member may make an appointment and see the care provider.
-On-call and substitute care providers, who are not regularly available to provide covered services at an office or practice location, should not be listed at that address.
-Report all demographic changes, open/closed status, product participation or termination to your local network account manager, provider advocate or the My Practice Profile tool on Link.
+When you submit demographic updates, list only those addresses where a member may make an appointment and see the health care provider.
+On-call and substitute health care providers, who are not regularly available to provide covered services at an office or practice location, should not be listed at that address.
+Report all demographic changes, open/closed status, product participation or termination to your local network account manager, health care provider advocate or within My Practice Profile in the UnitedHealthcare Provider Portal.

 Delegate reporting of terminations